zink-lang/zink/README.md

 `zinkc` will precompute all of the stack and memory usages in your contracts to ensure they are safe in EVM bytecode as well!

-- **Gas Optimizations**: The gas optimizations are mainly provided by `wasm-opt` and `zinkc` with different optimizations, your contracts will have the smallest size with strong performance in EVM bytecode at the end!
+- **High Performance**: The performance optimizations are mainly provided by `wasm-opt` and `zinkc` with different optimizations, your contracts will have the smallest size with **strong performance** in EVM bytecode at the end!
-  - `wasm-opt`: cleans the duplicated logic in your contracts and merge all instructions that could be merged, for the full list of optimizations provided by `wasm-opt`, plz check [binary-optimizations][wasm-opt]
+  - `wasm-opt`: clean the duplicated logic in your contracts and merge all instructions that could be merged, for the full list of optimizations provided by `wasm-opt`, plz check [binary-optimizations][wasm-opt]
-  - `zinkc`: derive the gas optimizations from `vyper` and `solidity`, all of the gas optimizations provided by the two will be supported as well in `zinkc`.
+  - `zinkc`: derive the gas optimizations from `vyper` and `solidity`, all of the gas optimizations provided by the two will be supported as well in `zinkc`, for the details of gas optimizations in `zinkc`, plz check [gas-optimizations][].

 - **Compatible**: You can use all of the libraries in rust that supports `no_std` features!
 If you'd like to introduce zero-knowledge proof features for your contracts, just import